hikeventures/hikeventures.github.io/_posts/articles/products/2016-08-02-apple-watch-suunto-spartan.markdown

   - gps
   - watch
 ---
 Apple and Suunto recently announced their new smartwatches - the Apple Watch Series 2 and the <a href="http://amzn.to/2edjBKs" rel="nofollow" target="_blank">Suunto Spartan</a>.
 As I use my watch mainly for running and hiking I am interested in a watch which is water resistant and offer a long battery life.
 Both watches - the <a href="http://amzn.to/2edjBKs" rel="nofollow" target="_blank">Suunto Spartan</a> and the Apple Watch 2 offer water resistant but the big question is still which performs better in battery life?
+This blog post contains affiliate links.

 ---